binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 );
 ```

-In my case, I create a map to have a reference for each logo in the sprite.
-This map let me animate each logos and keep a reference of its original position in the sprite :
+In my case, I created a map to have a reference for each logo in the sprite.
+This map allowed me animate each logo and keep a reference of its original position in the sprite :

 ```javascript
 positionLogos = {